abbreviatedman/react-full-stack-database/readme.md

 `const navigate = useNavigate()`

-126. On `OneCharacter.js`, write a function called `handleDelete` that will make a fetch request to our server and respond by navigating back to the component that renders all characters:
+126. In `OneCharacter.js`, write a function called `handleDelete` that will make a fetch request to our server and respond by navigating back to the component that renders all characters:

 ```jsx
 function handleDelete() {